vlongle/learning-hive/README.md

 - [] check ray.put to see if we need deepcopy
 - [] use fixed projections across all agents but still random across tasks?

+Need to fix the bug in FedProx.
+Should only add L2 on the shared params and nothing else.
+Modular FedAvg and Modular FedProx should be the same.

 Using contrastive loss primarily and does not allow cross entropy gradients to flow back through the encoding.